 Iowa, Mississippi, Arkansas, Virginia, West Virginia, Delaware, Rhode Island, Vermont, New Hampshire, and Maine are excluded from our analysis.
 There were two reasons that a state was excluded from consideration.
 The first is that the search load for more than 20\% of the weeks under consideration did not meet the threshold that Google Trends uses to indicate search loads.
 When the threshold was not met, Google Trends reports the value to be zero.
 Removing states with 20\% or more zeroes helped to mitigate Google Trends' censoring of the data.
 The second reason a state was eliminated was because after January 1, 2010, Google Trends redefined, and presumably improved, their algorithm for tagging searches to a location \citep{googletrends}.
-Certain states, such as Virginia, exhibited markedly different behavior after that date, which casts doubt on the accuracy of the search loads during the period $2008-2009$ that we considerd.
+Certain states, such as Virginia, exhibited markedly different behavior after that date, which casts doubt on the accuracy of the search loads during the period $2008-2009$ that we considered.
 Thus, we excluded these states from our analysis.
 The number of states (i.e., small areas) considered in our analysis is $n=21$, and they are listed in Table~\ref{Ta:Sim}.

-The approach presented here is certainly not unique to estimating rates of percent household Spanish-speaking.
+The approach presented here is certainly not unique to estimating relative change of percent household Spanish-speaking.
 Internet searches or social-media sources contain high-dimensional data that, in principle, could be used in many applications of SAE, thus increasing the types of auxiliary information that could be used to improve survey-based estimates.